MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 **MODELING INCOME INEQUALITY & BASEBALL WIN PERCENTAGES**

-Still, this increase in inequality proves to be a poor measure of a team's performance.
+This increase in team salary inequality is poor measure of a team's performance.
 Teams with higher inequality win World Series (1995 Atlanta Braves); teams with lower inequality win World Series (1996 NY Yankees; 2014 SF Giants).
 Teams with middling salary distributions win World Series (2016 Cubs).

 ![GiniWS](../images/ProjectCapstone/GiniWS.png)

 Furthermore, there is no apparent pattern to the salary distributions when it comes to division wins.
-Year after year, teams with higher and lower Gini coefficients win their divisions.
+Year after year, teams with relatively high and low Gini coefficients win their divisions.

 ![GiniDW](../images/ProjectCapstone/GiniDW.png)